How Much Does Landlord Insurance Cost?

 Landlord liability insurance can help protect policyholders if they are found legally liable for causing property damage or injury to a third party.
 For example, liability insurance may come into play if a large tree limb falls on the tenant’s car during a storm and causes damage.
 Unlike other types of coverage, liability coverage doesn’t require the policyholder to pay a deductible.

 Medical payments to others can cover some medical bills if a tenant or a guest is injured on the property, regardless of fault—for example, if they fall down a set of stairs by accident and break a leg.
 Like with liability insurance, medical payments to others coverage doesn’t require the policyholder to pay a deductible.

 How to Save Money on Landlord Insurance Cost

 Depending on how many rental units you need to insure, the cost of landlord insurance can be significant.
 However, it’s an important safeguard of your investment and livelihood in case of disaster.
 This means you’ll want to seek out as many ways as possible to save on your premiums.
 There are several cost-saving options to consider.

-- Install security features such as smoke and carbon monoxide detectors, sprinkler systems, and security systems, and consider closing off fireplaces.
+- Reduce risk.
+Install security features such as smoke and carbon monoxide detectors, sprinkler systems, and security systems, and consider closing off fireplaces.
 These steps lower the likelihood that a large claim will be filed and may qualify you for a discount.